harness/developer-hub/docs/infra-as-code-management/get-started/onboarding-guide.md

 ---

 :::tip migrate existing projects
-For first-time use, use our [migration tool](https://developer.harness.io/docs/infra-as-code-management/remote-backends/state-migration) to create new workspaces and import your existing terraform projects into the Harness Platform.
+For first-time use, use our [migration tool](https://developer.harness.io/docs/infra-as-code-management/remote-backends/state-migration) to create new workspaces and import your existing Terraform projects into the Harness Platform.
 :::

 ## Add a new workspace